Stefifox/Lukyblocksmod/README.md

  - Item Lukyblock: Drop random item
  - Lukyblock: Drop item or weapon, try your luck!

-All feaures is work in progres at the moment
+All feaures is work in progress at the moment

  ## Suggest Features!

- Open an issue if you want suggest a new features for this mod
+ Open an issue if you want to suggest a new features for this mod